Skip to main content

 customOutputName

-The format of the enhanced OpenAPI specification file.
+The format of the enhanced OpenAPI spec file.

 Valid values are: <fileName>.json, <fileName>.yaml and <fileName>.yml